 Going Local: Supporting Community-Based Initiatives to Prevent and Counter Violent Extremism in South and Central Asia

-Civil society organizations represent a bulwark against violent extremism.
-Within South and Central Asia, a vibrant and independent civil society has been working to tackle many of the ongoing development, political, and socioeconomic challenges that often give rise to an environment conducive to violent extremism.
-This report captures key lessons, good practices, and insights gained throughout a two-year program to support civil society in South and Central Asia.
+Within South and Central Asia a vibrant and independent civil society has been working to tackle many of the ongoing development, political, and socioeconomic challenges that often give rise to an environment conducive to violent extremism.
+This report captures key lessons, good practices, and insights gained through a two-year program to support efforts by civil society groups in the region to prevent and counter violent extremism.
 It concludes with key recommendations for policymakers, practitioners, and donors to consider as they look to initiate or increase support for preventing and countering violent extremism initiatives in the region.
 Read More

 The Global Center delivered the third Countering Violent Extremism in Prisons (CVE-P) Training in Indonesia in cooperation with the Indonesian Directorate General of Corrections (DGC).
 The training targeted frontline prison staff working with violent extremist offenders in Indonesia, to help them manage this population, and better identify and address radicalization and recruitment to violent extremism in prisons.
 For the first time since the program was initiated, the training was preceded by a training-of-trainer (ToT) workshop, for 5 trainers selected by the DGC, who had previously participated in the CVE-P Program as trainees.
 Read More